 The contracting Authority now invites responses from suitably qualified and experienced insurance brokers to work on behalf of the contracting authority for the provision of insurance broking and related services.
 Please refer to the attached document for a detailed specification of requirements.

-Additional products/services: Insurance brokerage and agency services๐ฆ
+Additional CPV: Insurance brokerage and agency services๐ฆ Place of performance

 โข Tote Ireland Ltd;